 If you want to travel light during a backpacking summer trip, a pair of convertible pants might be the best option for you, this way you have both long pants and a short option, all in one pair of pants!

-A solid choice are the REI convertible pants, which have a zip-off design to transition from pants to shorts easily.
+A solid choice is the REI convertible pants, which have a zip-off design to transition from pants to shorts easily.
 They are great for an outdoor capsule as they have great stretch, UPF 50+ protection, a whole load of pockets, and they’re water-resistant too.

 Once the bottoms are chosen, you need to team them up with some tops.
 For an ownership capsule (to have in your closet for the best range of outdoor gear to see you through all seasons) we recommend one of each of a tank, short sleeve tee, long sleeve top and a hiking shirt.
 Then for any trip, no matter the weather, you have a base set and you can add extra pieces as necessary.